 What is TMJ Disorder?

 TMD, or temporomandibular joint disorder, is a condition affecting the temporomandibular joint.
 One of the most complex joints in the entire body, the temporomandibular joint is responsible for moving the jaw backward, forward and side-to-side.
 Any issue that keeps this complex system of discs, bones, ligaments and muscles from functioning properly is called TMD or TMJ disorder.
 With that said, it’s not always clear why the disorder occurs.
-According to the Mayo Clinic, the most common causes include trauma, improper jaw alignment and osteoarthritis.
+According to the Mayo Clinic and the American Dental Association, the most common causes include trauma, improper jaw alignment and osteoarthritis.

 What are the Symptoms of TMD?

 Temporomandibular joint disorder can have a variety of signs and symptoms, which can leave patients feeling confused.
 Some of the most common causes include:

 - Earaches and/or pressure or pain behind the eyes

 - Jaw popping or jaw clicking when chewing